U.S. Energy Information Administration logo

 • Mesaverde and Niobrara formations in multiple Rocky Mountain basins

-Shale and tight gas resources are projected to be the largest sources of U.S. natural gas production
+EIA projects that shale and tight gas resources are the largest sources of U.S. natural gas production out to 2050

 The United States has access to significant natural gas resources.
 According to projections in the Annual Energy Outlook 2023 (AEO2023), the majority of U.S. dry natural gas production through 2050 will be from shale and tight gas resources.